-- CS 311 -The Theory and Implementation of Programming Languages A course based on programming language design and implementation. - CS 320 Computer Organization and Architecture A course in assembly language and computer organization. - CS 335 -Operating Systems This course discusses different aspects of operating system design and implementation.
+- CS 311 -The Theory and Implementation of Programming Languages A course based on programming language design and implementation. - CS 320 Computer Organization and Architecture A course in assembly language and computer organization.

 And B.A. degree requires the following course to be completed with a grade of C or better: